MiChaelinzo/Determined-AI-to-train-a-deep-neural-network-with-the-CIFAR-10/README.md

 ```
 Then you can use this model instance to train and test on the CIFAR-10 dataset.

+#### To run the cifar10_determined.py script from the GitHub repository MiChaelinzo/Determined-AI-to-train-a-deep-neural-network-with-the-CIFAR-10, you can follow these steps:

+1.)
+Clone or download the repository to your local machine.

+2.)
+Ensure that you have the required dependencies installed.
+The script requires the following Python packages:

+- determined (>=0.15.2)
+- numpy
+- torch (>=1.5.0)
+- torchvision
+- You can install them using pip: pip3 install -r requirements.txt

+3.)
+Open a terminal or command prompt and navigate to the root directory of the downloaded repository.

+Run the script using the following command:

+Copy code
+python3 cifar10_determined.py

+This command starts a Determined experiment and runs the cifar10_determined.py script using the current directory as the experiment directory.

+Wait for the experiment to complete.
+The script will train a deep neural network on the CIFAR-10 dataset and print the training and validation accuracy for each epoch.
+Once the experiment is complete, the final validation accuracy will be displayed.
+You can also find the experiment logs, checkpoints, and other output in the experiment directory.

 #### To run this application, you will need to have the following software and libraries installed: